nesmasilman/MADS-Coding-Assignments/README.md

 # MADS Assignments
-The Coding assignments for MADS Courses.
+The Coding assignments for Master of Applied Data Science, University of Michigan.